 Step 1 – Define your audience

-You have to understand your audience before you can create a unique selling proposition that specifically appeals to them.
+You have to understand your audience before creating a unique selling proposition that specifically appeals to them.

-To help explain the process, we are going to take on the role of a music and arts festival sponsorship seeker approaching automotive companies who sell electric vehicles.
+To help explain the process, we will take on the role of a music and arts festival sponsorship seeker approaching automotive companies who sell electric vehicles.

 In our example, the audience looks like this: